-- ARM makes no claims about the quality level or the degree of functionality of these features, except when explicitly stated in this documentation. - Functionality might change significantly between feature releases. - ARM makes no guarantees that community features are going to remain functional across update releases, although changes are expected to be unlikely.
+- Arm makes no claims about the quality level or the degree of functionality of these features, except when explicitly stated in this documentation. - Functionality might change significantly between feature releases. - Arm makes no guarantees that community features will remain functional across update releases, although changes are expected to be unlikely.

-Some community features might become product features in the future, but ARM provides no roadmap for this.
-ARM is interested in understanding your use of these features, and welcomes feedback on them.
-ARM supports customers using these features on a best-effort basis, unless the features are unsupported.
-ARM accepts defect reports on these features, but does not guarantee that these issues are going to be fixed in future releases.
+Some community features might become product features in the future, but Arm provides no roadmap for this.
+Arm is interested in understanding your use of these features, and welcomes feedback on them.
+Arm supports customers using these features on a best-effort basis, unless the features are unsupported.
+Arm accepts defect reports on these features, but does not guarantee that these issues will be fixed in future releases.